5 Best Practices for Creating Your Events and Parameters in Google Analytics 4

-- Google Analytics 4 is brand new, so it is important to set yourself up to gain access to new features and integrations that are released as the product is expanded.
+Google Analytics 4 is still new and evolving, so it is important to set yourself up to gain access to features and integrations that are released as the product is expanded.
 It’s important that we set up events and parameters properly the first time because making changes down the road can be painful, so using the suggested events might just help you avoid this pain down the road.

 2) Use Event Editing to Track Conversions

-The concept of a “goal” in previous versions of GA has been replaced with events that have been “marked as conversions” in GA4.
+The concept of a “goal” in previous versions of GA has been replaced with events that have been marked as conversions in Google Analytics 4.
 And although you previously created goals out of an event or page view where certain parameters were set (such as: event category = “lead submitted” or URL matches some regular expression), you now enable an event to be recorded as a conversion by the event name only — no parameter conditions are allowed.

-As a result, to track a conversion you will either create a tag to fire a unique event name for your conversion event, or click the “Create event” button from the “All Events” report to use Event Editing.
+As a result, to track a conversion you will either create a tag to fire a unique event name for your conversion event, or click the "Create event" button from the "Configure > Events" report to use Event Editing.

 Event Editing allows you to modify the parameters of an existing event (which is useful for correcting typos), or to create a synthetic event on the backend when certain conditions are met.

-For example, when a user submits a lead form on a website, you may have previously tracked this with a “destination goal”, that allows you to count how frequently a page loaded with a value in the URL (such as “/thank-you.html”).
-In GA4, you would not want to mark your “page_view” event as a conversion, so instead you will want to create a synthetic event with a name like “lead_submitted” to fire when the thank you page loads, and then mark this new synthetic event as a conversion.
+For example, you may have previously tracked when a user submits a lead form with a "destination" goal.
+This allowed you to count how frequently a page loaded with a value in the URL (such as "/thank-you.html").
+In GA4, you would not want to mark your "page_view" event as a conversion, so instead you will want to create a synthetic event with a name like “lead_submitted” to fire when the thank you page loads, and then mark this new synthetic event as a conversion.

 3) Plan Your Custom Dimensions & Metrics